12gabriel3/easy-esi/docs/source/testing.rst

             'https://example.com/image3.png',
         ]

-Note that it's your responsibility to ensure that what you set as result for :class:`BravadoResponseMock` is sufficiently similar to what bravado would return in production.
+Note that it's your responsibility to ensure that what you set as result for :class:`EasyEsiResponseMock` is sufficiently similar to what bravado would return in production.
 We've used a ``Mock`` class here; another option is to define namedtuples that correspond to your Swagger spec objects.
 This gives you even greater confidence in the correctness of your code since access to undefined fields will result in an error.